GoogleCloudPlatform/simple-anthos-installer/README.md

 export PROJECT_ID="<GCP_PROJECTID>"
 gcloud config set core/project ${PROJECT_ID}

+# Specify the ACM repo to use.
+You can clone this one https://github.com/GoogleCloudPlatform/csp-config-management
+export ACM_REPO="git@github.com:your-git-repo/csp-config-management.git"

 # Build the Cloud Build container image which will store the image in your project GCR
 cd cloudbuild/simple-anthos-build
  gcloud builds submit --config=cloudbuild.yaml